Annapurna Base Camp Short Trek - 7 Days

 What are the food options during the trek?

 Trekking at high-altitude locations requires a lot of energy, as you will be walking for six hours on average.
 The only way to keep your stamina in check is by consuming a proper diet.
 One of the readily available foods that is very nutritious and the best for trekking is the Nepali meal, Dal Bhat.
-There will be other foods available, such as mo: mo, chow mein, thukpa, and noodle soups, which are Nepali and Asian-influenced.
+There will be other foods available, such as momos, chow mein, thukpa, and noodle soups, which are Nepali and Asian-influenced.
 Apart from that, you can also find Western foods such as pasta and pizza.

 But keep in mind that it might not be available throughout the trek, and preparing it might take longer compared to Nepali food.
-Additionally, the taste might also differ from the original authentic western foods.
-The trail is mostly vegetarian and even if non-vegetarian items are available, we recommend not eating them as they might not be fresh and can cause stomach issues.
+Additionally, the taste might also differ from the original, authentic Western foods.
+The trail is mostly vegetarian, and even if non-vegetarian items are available, we recommend not eating them, as they might not be fresh and can cause stomach issues.
 The best meal to have is the Nepali Dal Bhat because it is a well-balanced meal.

 Is water and electricity easily available?